 6 Powerful Ways to Communicate Without Saying Anything

-One of the most powerful methods of communicating with one another is a through non-verbal language.
+One of the most powerful ways to communicate with one another is through non-verbal language.

 Posture Makes Perfect